VadimGrigorev/Quiz-Service/README.md

 In case the email and passsword meet the requirements and there are no registered users with the same email, the server responds with the status code 200, otherwise - 400.

+All of the endpoints the service provides require basic authentication.
+To create a quiz you must send a post request to "api/quizzes" with a json request body containing the following keys: "title"(String), "text"(String), "options"(String[]) and "answer"(int[]).
+The server responds with a json with the same fields you entered and an id of the created quiz.

+To see the quiz you have created you need to send a get request to "api/quizzes/{id}".
+To solve the quiz you must send a post request to "api/quizzes/{id}/solve" with a json containing a field "answer"(int[]) which may be empty if none of the provided cases are true.

+The service also provide some functions like:
+#getting all of the quizzes at GET "api/quizzes" sent with a "page" parameter specifying the page number
+#getting the info about compeltions of quizzes at GET "api/quizzes/completed" with a "page" parameter
+#deleting a quiz at DELETE "api/quizzes/{id}